True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/_sources/2025_updates_and_advances/01_tools.md

-# Tools used for the 2025 update
+# 2025 Updates and Advances

 This workshop uses Jupyter Notebooks, Napari, Cellpose, Stardist and Microsam among other tools.
 In addition the following other projects are used.